 All campus buildings that are authorized to reopen will be cleaned regularly.
-Facilities Services will clean all building public spaces consistent with public health recommendations and OSHA guidelines for disinfection.
+During the pandemic, Facilities Services has enhanced custodial services and will clean all building public spaces consistent with public health recommendations and OSHA guidelines for disinfection.
 Public spaces include building entries, lobbies, elevators, hallways, bathrooms, hallway door knobs, and designated conference rooms.
 Public spaces do not include offices/office suites, faculty labs, etc. It will continue to be the responsibility of building occupants to clean their own, non-public spaces such as cubicles and offices.
 Facilities Services will provide disinfecting wipes for this purpose.
 Facilities Services will also maintain hand-sanitizer stations at building entrances, elevator stops, and high-traffic areas.

 Building occupants should wipe down their own frequently commonly used surfaces before and after use with products that meet the EPA's criteria for use against COVID-19 and are appropriate for the surface.
 Such surfaces include any shared-space location or equipment (e.g., copiers, printers, computers, A/V and other electrical equipment, coffee makers, personal desks and tables, lab and office light switches, doorknobs, drinking fountains, elevator call buttons and elevator panels, handrails for stairs, braille signage, etc.).
 Facilities will provide the materials necessary for wiping down surfaces.
-Employees using cleaning and disinfection products should always follow the manufacturer's instructions, such as those pertaining to concentration, contact time, and wash hands thoroughly after cleaning.
+Employees using cleaning and disinfection products should always refer to the hazards associated with the product, follow the manufacturer's instructions, Safety Data Sheet, and Cal/OSHA requirements for safe use, such as those pertaining to concentration, contact time, and ventilation requirements.
+Wash hands thoroughly after cleaning.